What is facticity?

 Kind of.
 I consider myself a Montana writer, and a Colorado writer and a writer of philosophical fiction.

 How did you get into writing fiction?
 Did you take any creative writing classes?

 No, I didn’t take any creative writing classes, and I’m not entirely sure how I got into writing fiction.
 I think it’s just a place where I like to dwell.
 When I was in elementary school, I wrote some short stories, so I think the desire has always been there.

 Are you working on another book?

 Yes, but I can’t say much about it.
 The goal is to finish it by the end of the year, but that’s probably a little ambitious.

 What’s the deal with Jonk-Q Mosileeleelee?
 How did you come up with him?

-The best I can say is that he is inspired by a few characters.
+The best I can say is that he was inspired by a few characters.
 Nietzsche’s Zarathustra for one.
 Kazantzakis’ Zorba the Greek for another.
 And maybe the Dos Equis guy.

 So is it fair to say that Jonk-Q is your alter ego, the man you want to be?

 There are a lot of themes in the book.
 Beer is one.
 Do you have any favorite beers or breweries?